The Scatty Mum

 Can I use frozen green beans?

-Yes, I prefer the taste of fresh green beans, but you can absolutely use frozen, just get them out of the freezer a little while before hand to ensure they are fully defrosted before roasting.
+Yes, you can.
+I prefer the taste of fresh green beans, but you can absolutely use frozen, just get them out of the freezer a little while beforehand to ensure they are fully defrosted before roasting.

 Can I make this dish ahead of time?